 The assignment rate for your contract work includes all employment costs, such as employers’ NICs, the Apprenticeship Levy, the 3% employers’ pension contribution, the umbrella’s margin, and holiday pay (if accrued).

-These costs are deducted first, in order to calculate your gross contract rate.
+These costs are deducted first to calculate your gross contract rate.

 How does tax relief work on pensions?